abtion/guidelines/project_management/procedure_for_traffic.md

 ## 2: Dedicated team:

-Contant your traffic manager on traffic@abtion.com with this info.
+Contact your traffic manager on traffic@abtion.com with this info.

 - Budget / hours planned
 - The name of the project (as in Harvest)